The Truth in Lending Act (Regulation Z): How Does It Protect Borrowers?

 A gavel on top of a judge's table in a courtroom

-The credit card industry began back in the 1920s and has changed dramatically over the years.
-Protections have come into play that help make borrowing money a safer experience.
-The Truth in Lending Act (TILA), also often called Regulation Z, is the backbone of these protections.
+The credit industry has changed dramatically over the years, and protections have come into play that help make borrowing money a safer experience.
+The Truth in Lending Act (TILA), also often referred to as Regulation Z, is the backbone of these protections.

 The TILA forces lenders to stay honest and gives consumers the upper hand in lending experiences.